 - We purchased a converted camper van that had a bed in the back of the van but we still had to cook and use the toilet outside (this was our 3-month tour of New Zealand).

-- And we road tripped in our 1994 Ford Bronco and slept in a tent every single night as the car was too small to fit our gear and our bodies (this was our 6-month road trip from Oregon to Florida and back again).
+- And we road tripped in our 1994 Ford Bronco and slept in a tent every single night as the car was too small to fit both our gear and our bodies (this was our 6-month road trip from Oregon to Florida and back again).

 For instance, while having an indoor toilet on your road trip is incredibly convenient (especially when it’s cold), it can also be really difficult to dump and clean the waste container.
 And setting up a tent every night and then putting it away every morning is torturous to do when you’re really tired or really cold.
 More about this in our 9 Tips for Surviving Van Life.

 Speaking of cold, weather will also be a factor in determining what mode of transportation to choose (especially extreme conditions).
 Wild animals should also be a consideration as you probably don’t want to find yourself camping in a tent in the middle of grizzly bear country.

 You’ll need to modify your packing list depending on the mode of travel that you choose.
 To help you decide what to pack and what to leave at home, we’ve broken the list into a few categories.
 Read on to find out what we packed for each of our epic road trip adventures!

 Preparing for Road Trip Emergencies